Skip to main content

 hello gateway

-The returned Object will be converted to JSON, and the content-type of the HTTP response will be set to application/json):
+The returned Object will be converted to JSON, and the HTTP response's content-type will be set to application/json):

 return {